DaleStack/Orcha/README.md

-# 🐋🎼 Orcha
+# 🐋🎼 Orcha - A Beginner-Friendly LLM Orchestration Library

-A beginner-friendly Python Library for AI orchestration and chaining with LLM integration
+Orcha is a beginner-friendly Python Library for AI orchestration and chaining with LLM integration

 ---